mate-android-testing/wallmauer/README.md

 `java -jar branchCoverage.jar <path-to-apk>` <br >

 This will produce an APK where the original APK resided with the name **<original-apk-name>-instrumented.apk**.
 In addition, a file called **branches.txt** will be generated in the current working directory.
-It contains the number of branches per class, which is relevant for the evaluation of the branch coverage.
+It contains the instrumented branches, which is relevant for the evaluation of the branch coverage.

 # BranchDistance Instrumentation: